 Creative photography is designed to provide students with an understanding and appreciation of the artistic approach to photography.
 Students enrolling in this course should have mastered the basic techniques of photography.
 Photographic processes and photographic images are approached from the fine arts viewpoint.
-The course is designed for the student who desires to use photography as an additional medium of expression.
-Students should have an adjustable lens camera to work with.
-However, some camera equipment is available for short-term checkout.
-Two hours lecture, two hours non-lecture a week.
+Two hours lecture, four hours non-lecture a week.
 Optional credit/no credit or grade.
 Transfer Credit: CSU; UC credit limitations.
 See counselor.